 Since most side hustles require no upfront cost other than your time, Kevin suggests trying a bunch to figure out what works best for you.
 If one doesn’t work out, you can move on to another.

 The one sharing economy option Kevin has never done is driven with a company such as Uber or Lyft, since he doesn’t have a car, but it might be something you also want to consider.
-Gigs like that can pay consistently well, with drivers making an average of $19.04 an hour, according to Uber.
-That’s over $1,500 a month — or $36,000 in two years — if you’re able to work 20 hours in a week.
+Gigs like that can pay consistently well, with drivers making an average of $15.13* an hour, according to Uber.
+That’s more than $1,200 a month — or close to $30,000 in two years — if you’re able to work 20 hours in a week.

 2. Monetize what you’re already doing.

 One of the biggest factors that helped Kevin save time and make more money was looking for side hustles that monetized things he was already doing, such as taking care of his dog or biking for exercise.

 “Dog sitting with Rover, for example, is great because I already have to take care of my dog,” he says.
 “So, adding another dog into my home doesn’t change my routine at all.”